 API 12.3 is the calculation to be used for determining the shrinkage volume.
+For more information on shrinkage see Class 2280.1 called Shrinkage Losses Resulting from Liquid Hydrocarbon mixing.

 Blending Methods

 There are 3 main types of blending available.
 These are On-line blending, Tank Blending and a combination that is called trim blending.